Quick Growing Natives

 A dense low shrub with green/grey foliage and small, succulent red berries, which are diamond shaped, are food for birds.
 Atriplex semibaccata provides shelter and habitat for insects and lizards, grows in many soil types in full or part sun.

-Enchylaena tomentosa, also known as barrier saltbush, is a hardy, low maintence native shrub perfect for tough conditions, thriving in many soil types, coastal areas and dry landscapes.
+Enchylaena tomentosa, also known as barrier saltbush, is a hardy, low maintenance native shrub perfect for tough conditions, thriving in many soil types, coastal areas and dry landscapes.
 Growing to 0.5-1m, barrier saltbush is resilient and adds great habitat value to your garden.

 It's soft green foliage is complemented by vibrant red and golden berries which attract birds and wildlife to your space.
 Barrier saltbush is ideal for groundcover, erosion control and habitat.